Committee formed to review PMDA

 In Pakistan, he said there were some 114 satellite channels.
 Of which there were some 31 news and 42 entertainment channels.
 In Pakistan, there were some 14 children channels.
 The landing rights have been granted to 42 channels.

-Similarly, there were some 258 FM Radios working in the country.
-Some 4,026 cable TV operators were currently working in the country.
+Similarly, there were some 258 FM Radios working in country.
+Some, 4,026 cable TV operators were currently working in the country.
 They were being allowed to buy and broadcast the content on their respective cable networks.
 The country has six mobile TVs and 12 IPTVs.

 The number of 3G and 4G subscribers was 102 million, he said, adding that some 65 million people were using WhatsApp in the country.
 Gaming has also become a main industry in the country.
 A Pakistani child has earned $16 million gaming.